yii2tech/selfupdate/README.md

 Once you have made all necessary adjustments at configuration file, you can run 'self-update/perform' command with it:

 ```
-yii self-update @app/config/selfupdate.php
+yii self-update @app/config/self-update.php
 ```

-> Note: it is not necessary to create a separated configuration file: you can configure all necessary fields of `yii2tech\selfupdate\SelfUpdateController` inside `controllerMap` specification, but such approach is no common.
+> Note: it is not necessary to create a separated configuration file: you can configure all necessary fields of `yii2tech\selfupdate\SelfUpdateController` inside `controllerMap` specification, but such approach is not recommended.

 Self Update Workflow